AndrewWhitaker/go-url-shortener/README.md

 ## Things I didn't quite get to

-**End-User Experience**: I began work on a ReactJS frontend (see the `frontend` branch in this repository), but I ran out of time.
+* **End-User Experience**: I began work on a ReactJS frontend (see the `frontend` branch in this repository), but I ran out of time.
-**Observability**: This was lower on my priority list since it was listed as "optional" in the requirements **Real Deployment**: It would have been nice to get this deployed somewhere like Heroku
+* **Observability**: This was lower on my priority list since it was listed as "optional" in the requirements
+* **Real Deployment**: It would have been nice to get this deployed somewhere like Heroku

+## Development Philosophies

+### Testing

+For this project I wrote high level tests (in `test/integration`) that use a real database and real web server.
+This allowed me to constantly refactor underneath those tests.
+I did not write many unit tests since the application isn't very complex, and I prefer to avoid mocking where possible.
+The integration tests run fast enough and do a good job covering most cases.

+### Git Workflow

+While it might not look like it, I did _not_ just commit to `main` through the duration of development.
+I like to use `git merge <branch> --ff-only` to create a linear history and avoid merge commits.